-In 2010 I made less then $9,000 for the entire year.
-My reported income to the IRS was less then $750 a month or $8,784.00, and I traveled 6,800 miles domestically & another 8,300 internationally.
-I held a full time job in Alaska, South Dakota, Wyoming, California, Minnesota & Thailand.
+In 2010 I made less than $9,000 for the entire year.
+My reported income to the IRS was less than $750 a month or $8,784.00, and I traveled 6,800 miles domestically & another 8,300 internationally.
+I held a full-time job in Alaska, South Dakota, Wyoming, California, Minnesota & Thailand.
 The greatest lie ever told to society is that travel is expensive.

-In the spring of 2018 I am planning a multi-year 45,000 mile trip through 23 countries, and should cost less then $15,000.
-The first 4,500 miles are in America and should cost less then $500.
-How can you travel anywhere for less then $50 a month?
+In the spring of 2018, I am planning a multi-year 45,000 mile trip through 23 countries and should cost less than $15,000.
+The first 4,500 miles are in America and should cost less than $500.
+How can you travel anywhere for less than $50 a month?
 Taking the road less traveled.
 Avoiding mainstream materialistic society, and tapping into the roots of mankind.

 My only expense for 45,000 miles will be food when I don’t feel like fishing.
 There will be no hotel rooms, plane tickets or guided tours.
 I plan on kayaking the entire Missouri River from Idaho to New Orleans.
 No fuel costs.
 No housing costs, and no permit or visa costs.
 Complete freedom to travel the backbone of America on a budget travelers wallet.